Organizing Check-In Flow at Your Event: Attended Registration, Self-Service Kiosks, and Everything In-Between

 And lastly, if you decide to go with self-service kiosks, it’s unlikely that it is going to be your only check-in method.
 You’ll always need at least one human-operated registration point to handle “problematic” check-in cases, to replace lost badges, to serve as a fallback, and to manage other registration and check-in needs that require a human touch.
 Thus, the registration flow you’re aiming for is likely a hybrid one: providing self-service check-in for the majority of your attendees while also offering human-operated check-in points for those who, for various reasons, cannot use the kiosks.

 We decided to use self-service check-in stations for our event.
-What do we need to know, which mistakes we should not be making?
+What do we need to know, and which mistakes should we avoid?

-Before you make this decision, you will need to answer a few questions and make a few decisions:
+Before making this decision, you will need to answer a few questions and make a few decisions:

-The good thing is, whatever your answers are, run.events will be able support your needs.
+The good thing is: whatever your answers are, run.events will be able to support your needs.

 Your attendees will need to know which self-service check-in station to go to, so there is some explaining work for you to do in this scenario.
 You can use thermal printers here, either the budget-friendly Zebra, Brother, and Dymo options, or more premium-like Zebra ZD621 printers.

-Pre-printing badges for more premium-like thermal printers, such as Zebra ZD621, and fan-fold ("butterfly") badges (where attendees don't need to affix anything) is more complicated, especially in Europe, where only a few print shops are able and willing to do that.
-It is significantly easier in the USA.
-If you go for this option, it might be worth-while talking to some of the badging companies (run.events works closely with many of them), which will typically help you with hardware and with the check-in flow, but which will also be able to provide you with pre-printed butterfly badges for this type of printers.
+If you go for this option, it might be worth talking to some of the badging companies (run.events works closely with many of them), which will typically help you with hardware and with the check-in flow, but which will also be able to provide you with pre-printed butterfly badges for you.

-Beware: If you have more than two, at most three different badge types/badge designs for different attendee groups, all of this will probably be impractical because some of your attendees will be confused by the complexity of the setup and searching which self-service check-in station they are supposed to use.
+Beware: If you have more than two, at most three badge types/designs for different attendee groups, all of this will probably be impractical because some of your attendees will be confused by the complexity of the setup and searching which self-service check-in station they are supposed to use.

-Option 3: You have only one badge design for all attendee groups, and attendees should be able to use any self-service check-in station.
-You use black and white thermal printers, and you will use a large font to print the attendee type at the designated place on the badge ("Attendee", "Exhibitor", "Speaker", "VIP"...).
+Attendees should be able to use any self-service check-in station.
+You use black and white thermal printers, and you will use a large font to print the attendee type at the designated place on the badge (“Attendee,” “Exhibitor,” “Speaker,” “VIP,” etc.).

-Your attendees can use any self-service check-in station, so there isn't much explaining work for you to do.
-You can also use thermal printers here, either the budget-friendly label-sticker options or more premium Zebra ZD621 printers for fan-fold badges.
-Empty badge templates will have to be pre-printed, with enough white space left for the attendee data.
-If you go for the budget-friendly options, opt for larger-size labels, so you have enough space to include the attendee's name and company, QR code, but also the attendee type in a large font (see paper options for Brother printers here, and for Dymo printers here).
+Your attendees can use any self-service check-in station, so there isn’t much explaining work for you to do.
+You can also use thermal printers, either the budget-friendly label-sticker options or more premium Zebra ZD621 printers for fan-fold badges.

 In our team, we have 22 grown-ups, 2 babies, 4 dogs, 2 cats, and 0 bots.
 We know a whole lot about event management, event planning, event registration, check-in kiosks, and similar topics.
 And we'll be happy to talk to you!